geoserver/geoserver/doc/en/user/source/community/importer-jdbc/index.rst

     host=localhost
     schema=public

-On connection the code will create the tables as well as suitable indexes on the one table used to track the imports.
+On connection the code will create one table and the suitable indexes to track the imports.
 In case the user above is not allowed to create tables, the following SQL statement can be used (adapt to the specific database):

 .. code-block:: sql